ahurford/quantitative-training-resources/README.md

 ### 3a.
 Editing directly on the github website
 1. Some files, notably .csv, .md, and .txt formats, can be edited directly on github.
-2. Navigate to the file you want to edit and click on the `pencil` icon on the righthand side of the page.
-3. You should be prompted to fork the repository.
+2. Fork the repository by clicking .
 This means you are starting your own `branch`.
 You have been required to do this because you don't have permission to edit the `master` (main) version of this repository.
 This ensures that the owner and collaborators stay in control of the `master` repository's contents.
+See https://help.github.com/en/github/getting-started-with-github/fork-a-repo for advanced instructions.
+2. Navigate to the file you want to edit and click on the `pencil` icon on the righthand side of the page.
+3. You should be prompted to fork the repository.
 4. You will now see raw text that you can edit as you please.
 You can save your work by submitting a `commit` (big green button at the bottom of the page.
 You may need to scroll down).
 If you make a `commit`, you haven't changed the `master` version of the repository, just your personal copy: your `branch`.
 5. When are ready for your changes to be reviewed by a collaborator (or the owner), then you need to submit a `pull` request.
 This should be another big green button at the bottom of the page (you may need to scroll down).
 If you don't have the option to submit a `pull` request, the problem may be that you haven't committed your most recent changes.
 Alternatively, you may need to provide a title and description for you `pull` request.
 6. If a long time passes between when you `fork` the repository and when you submit the `pull` request, there may be conflicts and this may make it more difficult to merge your changes into the `master` branch.